Welcome!

 This site documents the participation of Concordia University, Saint Paul in the Hippos Excavations of the Zinman Institute of Archaeology at the Hippos/Sussita National Park above the eastern shore of the Sea of Galilee at Ein Gev under the direction of Dr. Mark Schuler.

-Since 2002 the Concordia Team has been excavating the Northeast Church, a mono-apsidal structure fifty meters east of the temple complex of the city and itself part of a larger configuration of structures, likley an urban monastery.
+Since 2002 the Concordia Team has been excavating the Northeast Church, a mono-apsidal structure fifty meters east of the temple complex of the city and itself part of a larger configuration of structures, likely an urban monastery.
 Distinctive to the church are its burials in the chancel — one of which is a revered elderly woman.
-Beginning in 2010, the Concordia team has broadened its work to address the larger area north of the Decumanus Maximus and east of the Roman basilica within which the Northeast Church is located.
+Beginning in 2010, the Concordia team broadened its work to address the larger area north of the Decumanus Maximus and east of the Roman basilica within which the Northeast Church is located.
 This larger project bears the name Northeast Insulae Project.
 The Concordia Team concluded its field excavations with the 2016 Season.
 A study season was held in 2019.
 The Final Report was issued in October 2021.
+A revised version of the report was published in June of 2023.

 Tour of the Excavation